worktheclock/replit.github.io/misc/basic.md

 10 IF X > 0 THEN PRINT "X is positive" ELSE PRINT "X is negative"
 ```

-#### FOR...TO...STEP...NEXT
+### FOR...TO...STEP...NEXT

 It's often useful to repeatedly execute a number of lines.
-This is called "looping," and `FOR` statements allows to create loops between ranges of numbers.
+This is called "looping", and `FOR` statements allow us to create loops between ranges of numbers.

 For example, we can print numbers from 1 to 10:
 ```